IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 [^logic]: Taken from <a href="https://en.wikipedia.org/wiki/Kesamutti_Sutta" target="_blank">Kesamutti Sutta</a>.
 Often times some people people misinterpret this quote to portray Buddhism as a religion based on logic, even though Gautama stated that one should not determine the validity of a statement "by logical conjecture, by inference, by analogies, by agreement through pondering views, by probability, or by the thought".
 Its certianly better than most religions, but protraying it as religion based on logic/rationality is disingenuous.

 [^Gautama]: His title "Buddha" (awakened one) was given two centuries after his death.
-His lived between 563–483 BCE.
+He lived between 563–483 BCE.
 I am an atheist.
 I do not support the ***unscientific*** Buddhism.
 But I still think Siddhārtha Gautama was a good philosopher.
 You can read my views on religion <a href="{{ site.baseurl }}/blog/2020/05/views-on-religion.html" target="_blank">here</a>.

 [^Voltaire]: This statement is obviously wrong.
 The most precious gift is the Indian numeral system.
 It is often wrongly called as Arabic numeral system.
 Vedas are useless in comparison to the Indian numeral system.